|

 In recent years, manufacturers have aimed to replace toxic flame retardants like PBDEs with seemingly less harmful ones like TBBPA, only to discover they are just as harmful.

-Let’s take a look at some simple but effective ways to reduce flame retardant exposure to keep your home and its air-free from harmful chemicals.
+Let’s take a look at some simple but effective ways to reduce your exposure to keep your home and its air-free from harmful chemicals.

 TL;DR: